 Byars joins SRRC board of directors

-Rome City School’s Superintendent Louis Byars was voted to join the South Rome Redevelopment Corporation as a member of the board of directors on May 22.
+Rome City Schools’ Superintendent Louis Byars was elected to join the South Rome Redevelopment Corp. as a member of the board of directors on May 22.

-The South Rome Redevelopment Corporation was founded to achieve the goal of interrupting the generational cycle of poverty for South Rome residents.
-Its mission is to achieve redevelopment in South Rome through home ownership, affordable housing choices, educational opportunities, active community involvement, leadership, and appropriate economic development.
+The South Rome Redevelopment Corp. was founded to achieve the goal of interrupting the generational cycle of poverty for South Rome residents.
+Its mission is to achieve redevelopment in South Rome through home ownership, affordable housing choices, educational opportunities, active community involvement, leadership and appropriate economic development.

 Byars addition to the board will be valuable in many ways, but his hands-on experience as an educator is an asset that is invaluable to the organization.